vinid/NegotiationArena/README.md

 Negotiation is the basis of social interactions; humans negotiate everything from the price of cars to how to share common resources.
 With rapidly growing interest in using large language models (LLMs) to act as agents on behalf of human users, such LLM agents would also need to be able to negotiate.
 In this paper, we study how well LLMs can negotiate with each other.
 We develop NegotiationArena: a flexible framework for evaluating and probing the negotiation abilities of LLM agents.
 We implemented three types of scenarios in \name~to assess LLM's behaviors in allocating shared resources (ultimatum games), aggregate resources (trading games) and buy/sell goods (price negotiations).

-## Quick How To
+## Quick How To: Running One of the Scenarios

-Running and modifying a game is relatively easy
+Running and modifying a game is relatively easy.

+First step.
 Agents requires API keys to be set in the environment variables.
 You can do this in a .env file.

 ```bash
 OPENAI_API_KEY="something"